-SOURCE: 2017, 2018, 2019, 2020 and 2021 Annual Reports of the State Comptroller.
+SOURCE: 2018, 2019, 2020 and 2021 Annual Reports of the State Comptroller and 2022 unaudited Annual Report of the State Comptroller.

 Components of Expenditures

 Human Services.
 Virtually all of the State expenditures for Human Services are allocated to the Department of Social Services for various programs and services, including Medicaid payments, Temporary Assistance to Families, and General Assistance payments.